MicrosoftDocs/visualstudio-docs/docs/sharepoint/sharepoint-development-walkthroughs.md

 |[Walkthrough: Creating a Site Column Project Item with a Project Template, Part 2](../sharepoint/walkthrough-creating-a-site-column-project-item-with-a-project-template-part-2.md)|Demonstrates how to create a wizard for a custom SharePoint project item type that is associated with a project template.|
 |[Walkthrough: Creating a Custom Deployment Step for SharePoint Projects](../sharepoint/walkthrough-creating-a-custom-deployment-step-for-sharepoint-projects.md)|Demonstrates how to define a custom deployment step that can be used to upgrade SharePoint solutions.|

-## Extending the SharePoint Connections Node in Server Explorer
+## Extend the SharePoint connections node in Server Explorer

 |Topic|Description|
 |-----------|-----------------|
 |[Walkthrough: Extending Server Explorer to Display Web Parts](../sharepoint/walkthrough-extending-server-explorer-to-display-web-parts.md)|Demonstrates how to add new nodes for displaying Web Parts in SharePoint sites that are displayed in Server Explorer.
 This walkthrough also demonstrates how to create a SharePoint command to call into the SharePoint server object model.|
 |[Walkthrough: Calling into the SharePoint Client Object Model in a Server Explorer Extension](../sharepoint/walkthrough-calling-into-the-sharepoint-client-object-model-in-a-server-explorer-extension.md)|Demonstrates how to add new nodes for displaying Web Parts in SharePoint sites that are displayed in Server Explorer.
 This walkthrough also demonstrates how to use the SharePoint client object model.|

-## See Also
+## See also
  [SharePoint Development Samples and Walkthroughs](../sharepoint/sharepoint-development-samples-and-walkthroughs.md)